 '''

 Package a chaincode and write the package to a file.

+Usage:

 peer lifecycle chaincode package [outputfile] [flags]

+'''

+'''

 Flags:

 --connectionProfile string

 The fully qualified path to the connection

 →profile that provides the necessary connection information for the network.
 Note:

 →currently only supported for providing peer connection information

+-h, --help

 help for package

+--label string

 The package label contains a human-readable...

---label string

 →description of the package

 -1, --lang string

 Language the chaincode is written in (default

 → "golang")

+-p, --path string

 Path to the chaincode

--p, --path string

---peerAddresses stringArray The addresses of the peers to connect to

---tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root
+--tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root...

 →cert files of the peers to connect to.
 The order and number of certs specified,

 ⇒should match the --peerAddresses flag

 Global Flags:

 --cafile string

 Path to file containing PEM-encoded.

 →trusted certificate(s) for the ordering endpoint

+--certfile string

 Path to file containing PEM-encoded X509...

---certfile string

 →public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

-→the orderer endpoint
+\hookrightarrowthe orderer endpoint

-'''

-'''

 --connTimeout duration

+Timeout for client to connect (default 3s)

 --keyfile string

---keyfile string
+Path to file containing PEM-encoded.

---private key to use for mutual TLS communication with the orderer endpoint
+→private key to use for mutual TLS communication with the orderer endpoint

---o, --orderer string
+-o, --orderer string

+Ordering service endpoint

---ordererTLSHostnameOverride string
+--ordererTLSHostnameOverride string The hostname override to use when,

---validating the TLS connection to the orderer.
+\rightarrowvalidating the TLS connection to the orderer

---tls

---orderer endpoint

---orderer endpoint

---orderer endpoint

---orderer to use when

---orderer to use when
+Use TLS when communicating with the

+--t.ls

---orderer endpoint
+→orderer endpoint

+--tlsHandshakeTimeShift duration The amount of time to shift backwards for

+→certificate expiration checks during TLS handshakes with the orderer endpoint

 '''